Stop Taking Parent Loans for Your Kids’ College Education

 Parent PLUS Loans are not eligible for the student’s income-contingent or pay-as-you-earn repayment plans.
 The standard repayment requirement offers little if any flexibility.

 If you think the U.S. government will ever forget your Parent PLUS debt obligations, think again.
 Until you die, your only option is to repay them as agreed.

-If parents strip the equity in their home using a Home Equity Loan (HEL) to pay for their children’s college education, they run the risk of losing their home through foreclosure if anything goes wrong, making them unable to keep up with payments.
-Yes this happens, and more often than we even want to think about.
+If parents strip the equity in their home using a Home Equity Loan (HEL) to pay for their children’s college education, they risk losing their home through foreclosure if anything goes wrong, making them unable to keep up with payments.
+Yes, this happens more often than we even want to think about.

 Parents and students need to look for ways to graduate college debt-free.
 It’s called working, and I’m talking about your student here.
 And there are grants and scholarships—money that is not required to be repaid.

 Perhaps it’s time to switch schools.
 The fact that the fancy expensive school accepted your brilliant progeny does not mean that you can afford it, let alone go there in the same way your son does not get a Ferrari just because he passed his driving test on the first try.
 Think, people.
 Match quality with need, and need with the ability to pay.

 If after exhausting all options—working multiple jobs, living at home, starting out at community college, scholarships and grants—your student is still are unable to cover the full cost of going to school, and there comes a dire need to borrow that cannot be avoided, the student should be responsible for that debt—not the parents.
 And that student should stick to Federal student loans—never private loans.